ahemaid/KGraphX/README.md

 4. Run `grunt webserver` starts a local live-updating webserver

-Fuseki Server setup
+Fuseki Server Installation
 -----------------
 1. Download Fuseki server with the following command:
 ```
 wget https://downloads.apache.org/jena/binaries/apache-jena-fuseki-4.8.0.tar.gz
 ```
-or you can download the latest version normally from their page at https://jena.apache.org/download/index.cgi.
+or you can download the latest version normally under [their website] (https://jena.apache.org/download/index.cgi\).
 2. Extract the compressed file.
-3. Find location of “apache-jena-fuseki-4.8.0” which is normally in Home folder (Linux Home) .
+3. Find location of “apache-jena-fuseki-4.8.0”.
-7. Login to the terminal under the extracted folder.
+4. Login to the terminal under the extracted folder.
-8. Run Fuseki, use the following command:
+5. Run Fuseki, use the following command:
 ```
 ./fusekiserver --update --mem --port=3030 /dataset
 ```
-9 Fuseki server GUI is accessible at http://localhost:3030/
+6. Fuseki server GUI is accessible at http://localhost:3030/